-- recognise how to identify signs of abuse and know when it is appropriate to make a referral to Children's Social Care; - have knowledge of relevant escalation policies, the Local Authority Designated Officer (LADO) role, conduct of a child protection case conference and be able to attend and contribute to these: - refer cases of suspected abuse or allegations to Children's Social Care and maintain a record of all referrals; - act as a source of support, advice and expertise within each academy; - keep detailed, accurate and secure written records; - obtain access to resources and attend any relevant or refresher training courses every two years. - where a child leaves the establishment, ensure the child protection file is transferred to the new institution in a timely manner and separately from the main pupil file, as well as ensure any relevant external agencies working with the child are informed.
+- recognise how to identify signs of abuse and know when it is appropriate to make a referral to Children's Social Care; - have knowledge of relevant escalation policies, the Local Authority Designated Officer (LADO) role, conduct of a child protection case conference and be able to attend and contribute to these: - refer cases of suspected abuse or allegations to Children's Social Care and maintain a record of all referrals; - act as a source of support, advice and expertise within each academy; - keep detailed, accurate and secure written records; - obtain access to resources and attend any relevant or refresher training courses every two years; - be aware of children who have a social worker.

-In addition, DSPs will:
+In addition, SDLSs will:

-- liaise with the Principal (and where appropriate the CEO) to inform them of any issues and ongoing investigations and ensure in their absence there is always cover for the role; - ensure that all staff have access to and understand the Mossbourne Federation's Child Protection and Safeguarding policy; - ensure that all staff have induction training; - liaise with the Mossbourne Federation's Designated Senior Person for Child Protection and Safeguarding to ensure the child protection and safeguarding policy is updated and reviewed annually and the Governing Body has been consulted on this; - link with the safeguarding partner arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements; - consult with the Mossbourne Federation's Designated Senior Person for Child Protection and Safeguarding prior to making any changes to their academy's child protection and safeguarding procedures or practices; - ensure parents are made aware of the child protection and safeguarding policy which alerts them to the fact that referrals may be made and the role of the school in this to avoid conflict later;
+- liaise with the Principal (and where appropriate the CEO) to inform them of any issues and ongoing investigations and ensure in their absence there is always cover for the role; - ensure that all staff have access to and understand the Mossbourne Federation's Child Protection and Safeguarding policy; - ensure that all staff have induction training; - help promote educational outcomes by sharing relevant information about the welfare, safeguarding and child protection issues for a student and/or cohort with all staff and/or individual teachers and/or the Senior Leadership Team; - where a child leaves the establishment, ensure the child protection file is transferred to the new institution in a timely manner and separately from the main pupil file, as well as ensure any relevant external agencies working with the child are informed; - liaise with the Mossbourne Federation's Senior Designated Safeguarding Lead to ensure the child protection and safeguarding policy is updated and reviewed annually and the Governing Body has been consulted on this; - link with the safeguarding partner arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements; - consult with the Mossbourne Federation's Senior Designated Safeguarding Lead prior to making any changes to their academy's child protection and safeguarding procedures or practices; - ensure parents are made aware of the child protection and safeguarding policy which alerts them to the fact that referrals may be made and the role of the school in this to avoid conflict later.